 I love your banana bread.
 It’s moist and uncomplicated, full of banana bits and supreme comfort.
 I’ve enjoyed your banana bread for as long as I can remember.
-Dad makes a low-fat version of your banana bread but come on!
+Dad makes a low-fat version of it, but come on!
 I just can’t get behind that.
 Your recipe reigns supreme.
 Just one thing though, I added chocolate and bourbon to your classic.
 What can I say—I’m young and reckless.

-Love, Your Dear and Darling Granddaughter–Joy Wilson
+Love, Your Dear and Darling Granddaughter

-Chocolate Bourbon-Spiked Banana Bread Recipe
+Chocolate-Bourbon Banana Bread

 - 2 cups all-purpose flour, plus more for the pan